 Exfoliate your scalp regularly with a scalp brush or an exfoliating product to remove dry flakes

 Protect your scalp and hair from sun damage by seeking out shade, wearing a hat, and applying SPF to your scalp

 When you are looking to ditch the itch associated with dry scalp and dandruff, Jupiter offers scientifically-formulated and dermatologically-tested dandruff and scalp care products to do just that.
 Try our Balancing Shampoo formulated with Zinc Pyrithione for the easiest and fastest way to fight flakes.
 Scientifically-formulated to be paired with the moisturizing and soothing ingredients in our Nourishing Conditioner, your scalp will remain hydrated and flake-free.
 Learn more here.

-The full set for round-the-clock scalp care.
-Built for those looking to address constant or severe flaking, redness, or irritation AND want their mane left looking refreshed and silky smooth.
-Together, we’ve got this.
+Built for those looking to address constant or moderate to severe flaking, redness, or irritation and want their mane left looking refreshed and silky smooth.